 Thandai is the perfect drink for a cool summer!
-This popular drink in India especially makes an appearance during Holi for its vibrancy and cooling effect.
+This popular drink in India especially makes an appearance during Holi for its vibrancy from saffron and cooling effect.
+It's made with a fragrant blend of ground nuts and spices which is then simmered in sweetened milk to create a flavorful comforting drink.

 Indians love Thandai for several reasons...
 1) It's usually laced with bhang (a paste made with cannibis) for adults only, 2) it's cooling especially during the hot season in India, 3) the ingredients consist of nuts, seeds, and spices simmered with milk to boost your immunity, making it an all around enjoyable drink.